delan/www.azabani.com/_posts/2018-10-06-ad-vigendum-per-aspera.md

 for forcing her to do that.
 I don’t blame her.

-Without the skills I needed to exercise agency over my cursed brain, my life quickly devolved and I floundered at work.
+Without the skills I needed to exercise agency over my cursed brain, my life quickly deteriorated and I floundered at work.
 I spent what felt like every waking hour either at work or struggling to get ready for work or ensuring that I could make it to work on time, but for all my effort I received a mediocre performance review and no promotion.

 <!-- ### December 2017 -->